 - Compare strike price with market price of the underlying stock (get intrinsic value)

 - Subtract the intrinsic value from the option's market price (get time value)

-Only two things vary across the four examples.
-Firstly, there is the difference in the direction (what you subtract from what when you calculate the intrinsic value) between calls and puts.
+Only two things vary.
+Firstly, there is difference in direction (what you subtract from what when you calculate intrinsic value) between calls and puts.
 Remember that with calls you are buying the underlying (want low price), while with puts you are selling it (want high price).

-Secondly, there is the fact that out of the money options always have the intrinsic value of zero, therefore at the moment you figure out that an option is out of the money, you can tell that its time value is equal to its market price.
+Secondly, out of the money options always have the intrinsic value of zero.
+Therefore at the moment you figure out that an option is out of the money (by comparing strike price and underlying price), you can tell that its time value is equal to its market price.

-Throughout the two articles we have been using the examples of J.P.
-Morgan stock.
-Note that options on individual stocks traded in the US trade in contracts which have a size of 100 shares of stock.
-They are however quoted on the per share basis.
-Therefore, when we said an option’s market price was 4.60 dollars, in reality you would be buying the option for 460 dollars and its underlying asset would be 100 shares in J.P.
-Morgan Chase.
-Similarly, when we calculated a time value of 2.10, the real dollar amount would be 210 etc.
+Therefore, when we said an option's market price was 4.60, in reality you would be buying the option for $460 and its underlying asset would be 100 shares of Bank of America.
+Similarly, when we calculated a time value of 2.10, the real dollar amount would be $210 for one option contract.